-Average weather and climate in Nigeria
+Climate and Average Weather in Nigeria

 Inland there are two different seasons.
-A wet season from April to October, with lower monthly temperatures and the wettest month being June.
-Also a dry season from November to March, with midday temperatures that rise above 38° Celsius (100° Fahrenheit) but relatively cool nights, dropping as low as 12° Celsius (54° Fahrenheit).
+A wet season from April to October, with lower monthly temperatures and the wettest month being August.
+The dry season runs from November to March, with midday temperatures that rise above 38° Celsius (100° Fahrenheit) but relatively cool nights, dropping as low as 12° Celsius (54° Fahrenheit).

 Average rainfall along the coast varies from about 180 cm (70 in) in the west to about 430 cm (170 inch) in certain parts of the east.
 Inland, it decreases to around 130 cm (50 inch) over most of central Nigeria and only 50 cm (20 inch) in the extreme north.

-Please select a city in or below the map you wish to travel to or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Yearly average minimum and maximum temperatures

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Monthly averages of precipitation throughout the year (rainfall, snow etc)

-3. Average monthly hours of sunshine over the year
+3. Monthly average hours of sunshine throughout the year